toopi-ai/ixp-server-sdk/docs-site/docs/middleware.md

----
-id: middleware
-title: Middleware
-sidebar_label: Middleware
-sidebar_position: 4
-description: Learn about built-in middleware and how to create custom middleware for your IXP Server
----

 # Middleware Guide

 Middleware in IXP Server provides a powerful way to process requests and responses in a pipeline fashion.